News Corp is telling us what Google should really pay for linking to its sites. It’s telling us in code – HTML code. And the answer is … $0.00.

-It’s hard to escape the conclusion that News Corp is on the one hand saying to the government “digital giants should pay for descriptive links”, while out of Josh Frydenberg’s earshot it whispers to Google and Facebook themselves (indeed, in literal code): “We really, really want you to describe these links with as much detail as possible”.
+It’s hard to escape the conclusion that News Corp on the one hand said to the previous federal government “digital giants should pay for descriptive links”, while out of Josh Frydenberg’s earshot it whispered to Google and Facebook themselves (in literal code): “We really, really want you to describe these links with as much detail as possible”.

 What a fair market solution would look like: $0 or less

-The logic of the ACCC’s utterances to date seems to be that the government must act to repair the “power imbalance” in digital media.
-For instance, it suggests that Google doesn’t pay News Corp for ads because of the market power imbalance between Google and Murdoch.
+The logic of the ACCC’s utterances has been that the government had to act to repair the “power imbalance” in digital media.
+For instance, it suggested that Google didn’t pay News Corp for ads because of the market power imbalance between Google and Murdoch.

 OK, stop sniggering about that last sentence, and ask yourself: how can we tell the true nature of that power imbalance?